Executive summary

 Policy Options

-Several policy options prove as potential solutions to address the challenges of energy grid development in order to improve current infrastructure.
+Several policy options provide potential solutions to address the challenges of energy grid development.
 From strengthening regulatory frameworks to establishing comprehensive national standards and promoting public-private partnerships, innovation and growth continue.

-Establishing comprehensive standards nationwide for energy grid development provides for a second alternative.
-This means creating unified guidelines explaining how states incorporate renewable energy sources and smart grid technologies into climate resilience.
-Such a program could be established at the federal level, in a similar manner to how the EPA creates national standards for power plant pollution, to ensure that all states adhere to a consistent set of regulations.18 Specific enforcement decisions would vary by standard but generally entail a combination of categorical grants and federal mandates.
+Establishing comprehensive standards nationwide for energy grid development provides a second alternative.
+Such a program would have to be established at the federal level, in a similar manner to the EPA.18 Specific enforcement decisions would vary state-by-state, but would generally entail a combination of categorical grants and federal mandates.

-Such a national framework would make for a more reliable energy grid, as it would create consistency from state to state in how they manage their energy resources.
-By requiring all states to adopt improved grid technologies, the federal government can facilitate better energy management and distribution, ultimately reducing waste and improving efficiency.
+A national framework would make for a more reliable energy grid, creating statewide consistency regarding energy resource management.
+By requiring all states to adopt improved grid technologies, the federal government can facilitate energy management and distribution, ultimately reducing waste and improving efficiency.

 However, the use of public-private partnerships also can produce negative consequences.
-If not carefully managed by the government, these partnerships could lead to underfunded public infrastructure or poor maintenance due to the pursuit of private monetary gain.
-People primarily focus on the potential for corporate profits to be prioritized over the public good through problematic partnership agreements.21 Structuring these partnerships will inevitably be complex and time-consuming, which can potentially delay the implementation of critical infrastructure projects.22 Furthermore, marginalized communities could be overlooked as the grid develops in this way.
-Thus, companies might find projects in wealthier regions more attractive even if they are not as necessary.
+If not carefully managed by the government, these partnerships could lead to underfunded public infrastructure or poor maintenance due to the pursuit of private monetary gain.21 Structuring these partnerships will inevitably be complex and time-consuming, which could delay the implementation of critical infrastructure projects.22 Furthermore, companies might find projects in wealthier regions more attractive even if they are not as necessary.
+Thus, marginalized communities could be overlooked as the grid develops.

 While there are several policy options to improve energy grid infrastructure, each comes with its own set of benefits and drawbacks.
 Ultimately, combining specific aspects from each individual strategy may be the most effective way to create a resilient and sustainable energy grid that meets the needs of all communities.
 By thoughtfully considering such options, policymakers can make decisions that pave the way for an improved energy future.